How to Tell If Drywall Has Water Damage: Complete Diagnosis Guide for Homeowners

 | Visible mold growth | Long-term moisture exposure | Begin mold remediation steps |

 If drywall shows signs of structural failure, repair or replacement may be required.
-Follow the process outlined in our guide on how to fix water-damaged drywall to restore damaged sections safely.
+This diagnosis guide stops at identifying the damage; for repair steps, use our guide on how to fix water-damaged drywall.

 How to Physically Test Drywall for Water Damage